yuanqing/sketch-add-artboard-borders-and-titles/README.md

 ### Add Artboard Titles

-- Adds titles above the selected artboards, or all artboards on the current page if no artboard was selected
+- Adds titles above all artboards on the current page

 Settings | Default
 :--|:--